neelimapriya/rate-my-bite-client/README.md

 ## 🍔 Overview

-Rate My Bite is a Next.js web application where users can discover, post, and review street food spots.
-The platform features premium content for subscribed users, an admin dashboard for content moderation, and a comprehensive street food discovery experience.
+Rate My Bite is a dynamic web application built with Next.js, designed for discovering, sharing, and reviewing street food spots.
+Users can explore local favorites, contribute their own finds, and leave reviews.
+The platform includes premium content access for subscribers, an admin dashboard for efficient content moderation, and delivers a comprehensive and engaging street food discovery experience.

 ## ✨ Features